-Hyssop (Hyssopus officinalis) is another pain-relieving herb used in traditional native American medicine.
-It’s also commonly used to treat gastrointestinal pain and related digestive issues.
+Hyssop (Hyssopus officinalis) is another pain-relieving herb used in western herbal medicine.
+It’s most commonly used to treat gastrointestinal pain and related digestive issues.

 The flavor of hyssop may be an acquired taste.
 The plant smells citrusy and bitter but produces a strong bitter flavor with a potent minty aftertaste — almost absinthe-like.